prisso/nisumApp/README.md

 - The test previously fails because an exception when Observer was mocking.
 Another approach is proposed in a classic way.
 The method is completed and now tests end successfuly

+- Complete code to test when viewModel loadInfo for complete fragment's view.
+The loadInfo block is empty.
+Test fails.